Keukenhof: Visitors

 In 2017, Keukenhof received 1.4 million visitors.
-20% of the visitors are Dutch, while 40% are from Germany, UK and Belgium.
+20% of the visitors are Dutch, while 40% are from Germany, the UK and Belgium.
 The number of visitors from the USA (10%) and China (8%) has grown over the years.

 Visitor breakdown by nationality for 2019 season:

 Governance

 Keukenhof falls under a charitable foundation of Count Carel De Graaf van Lynden (Stichting Graaf Carel van Lynden).
-As of January 1, 2016, the foundation owns both Keukenhof and Castle Keukenhof plus the surrounding estate.
+As of 1 January 2016, the foundation owns both Keukenhof and Castle Keukenhof plus the surrounding estate.

 Revenues

-The Keukenhof does not receive government subsidies; revenues are generated from ticket sales and the food and beverage licensees on premise.
-In 2019 Keukenhof generated €25 million in revenue.
-In 2020, as a consequence of the COVID-19 COVID pandemic and closures to contain it, the park was shut from its scheduled opening day, 21 March until its scheduled closing date, 10 May, costing it an estimated $25 million in revenues.
+The Keukenhof does not receive government subsidies; revenues are generated from ticket sales and the food and beverage licensees on the premises.
+In 2019, Keukenhof generated €25 million in revenue.
+In 2020, as a consequence of the COVID-19 pandemic and closures to contain it, the park was shut from its scheduled opening day, 21 March until its scheduled closing date, 10 May, costing it an estimated $25 million in revenues.